Yang Tsung-hua: Pro tour

 Yang competes today on the ATP Challenger Tour and the ATP World Tour, both in singles and doubles.
 He reached his highest ATP singles ranking, No. 164, on 14 May 2012, and his highest ATP doubles ranking, No. 127, on 15 July 2019.
 Yang is coached by Lhen Man.

 In the 2012 US Open, Yang reached the third qualifying round, where he lost to Teymuraz Gabashvili.
-Later he qualified to the ATP Bangkok, where he lost in first round to Grigor Dimitrov.
+Later he qualified into the ATP Bangkok, where he lost in the first round to Grigor Dimitrov.

 In 2013, he defeated Tatsuma Ito to reach semifinals of the An-Ning Challenger, where he lost to James Ward.
 At Kun-Ming he also reached semifinals after winning over Yuichi Sugita and Wu Di.

 Yang defeated Marius Copil to reach third round of qualifying of the 2014 Australian Open, after which he lost to Dušan Lajović.
-At the Maui Challenger he reach the final, where he lost to Bradley Klahn.
-At the Liberec Challenger he beat world number 40 Pablo Cuevas and Norbert Gombos to reach semifinals, where he was defeated by Horacio Zeballos.
+At the Maui Challenger, he reached the final which he lost to Bradley Klahn.
+At the Liberec Challenger, he beat world No. 40 Pablo Cuevas and Norbert Gombos to reach the semifinals, where he was defeated by Horacio Zeballos.